Select Page

 How does depreciation affect commercial property accounting?

-Depreciation allows property owners to account for the wear and tear on their assets, reducing taxable income and improving cash flow over time.
+Additionally, depreciation lets property owners account for wear and tear on their assets.
+This reduces taxable income.
+It also improves cash flow over time.

 What are common accounting challenges in commercial real estate?